core-wg/oscore/draft-ietf-core-object-security.md

 * Proxy processing of the (Outer) Observe option as defined in {{RFC7641}} is specified in {{observe}}.

-Optionally, a CoAP proxy may be aware of OSCORE and act accordingly:
+Optionally, a CoAP proxy MAY detect OSCORE and act accordingly.
+An OSCORE-aware CoAP proxy:

-* If the OSCORE option is present in a request, bypass all caching for that request
+* SHALL bypass caching for the request if the OSCORE option is present
-* Avoid caching responses to requests with an OSCORE option.
+* SHOULD avoid caching responses to requests with an OSCORE option

-An OSCORE-aware CoAP proxy may align the Observe processing (see {{observe}}):
+In the case of Observe (see {{observe}}) the OSCORE-aware CoAP proxy:

-* Never initiate an Observe registration, only forward registration requests made by a client.
+* SHALL NOT initiate an Observe registration
-* Optionally, verify order of notifications using Partial IV rather than the Observe option.
+* MAY verify the order of notifications using Partial IV rather than the Observe option